MRJOHN5ON/learning_playwright/README.md

 # Playwright Test Suite

 This repository contains a suite of Playwright tests designed to validate various functionalities of the [My Portfolio](https://mrjohn5on.github.io/) website.
+It serves as an ongoing personal project to learn and experiment with Playwright.

 ## Features

 - Verify page title